The Legal Network

 This has been adopted as there is a concern that a topic that gets dominated by multiple postings by a few leaves no room for others to productively participate; that a large volume of incoming mail can cause established members to disengage from the discussion and/or mailing list, and discourage newcomers from participating as they may feel excluded or uninterested.

-Please refrain from advertising and soliciting for commercial activity, as well as pressuring your fellow list members into joining your pet causes.
+Please refrain from advertising and/or self-promotion, soliciting for commercial activity, as well as pressuring your fellow list members into joining your pet causes.
 Do note that the mere mention of a cause, interest, and/or commercial activity is not in itself a reason for moderation, if it is relevant to a discussion.

 In certain cases, a moderator may step in to place a particular user under moderation for a period of time.
 This means that the particular user’s emails are withheld for review by a moderator before they are approved to go through to the mailing list.